sapcc/concourse-swift-resource/README.md

   grouped match is used to extract the version.
 The extracted version needs to be parseable by [go-version](https://github.com/hashicorp/go-version)

+* `disable_tls_verify`: Disable certificate verification for https connections to keystone and swift.
+Default: false

 ## Behaviour

 ### `check`: Extract versions from the container.